Our Story

 How We Work

 We are a non-profit housing developer that works with people just like you to offer hard-working families “a hand up, not a hand out”.
-We do this by helping families build equity, financial stability, and self-reliance through affordable homeownership, home preservation, advocacy, and financial education.
-Learn more about our housing programs here.

 Why Affordable Housing Matters